dkoz/evrima-bot/README.md

 FTP_PORT | Port number for the FTP connection.
 FTP_USER | Username for FTP access.
 FTP_PASS | Password for your FTP account.
+ENABLE_INJECTIONS | Enable admin injections for your bot.
 SERVERNAME | The name of the server.
 MAXPLAYERS | Maximum number of players allowed on the server.
 CURRENTMAP | The current map for your server